dragan/mono-build/README.md

     Copyright (C) 2002-2011 Novell, Inc, Xamarin, Inc and Contributors. www.mono-project.com ...

+## Thanks

+This project was heavily inspired by the [ruby-build project by Sam Stephenson](https://github.com/sstephenson/ruby-build).

 ## License
 mono-build is released under the [MIT License][mit-license].
 See LICENSE for more information.